 - Belk & Borden Maier.
 2019.
 Biology: Science for Life with Physiology.
 6th ed.
 Pearson. along with the access code for MyLab and Mastering.
 There are various options for this.
 Choose the one that works best for you that includes one of the versions of the textbook (paperback, loose leaf, or etext) and the Pearson Mastering subscription.
 There is a trial period, if you wish to start there, but remember to purchase it after the trial is over. provides wonderful study tools.)
-I recommend purchasing the subscription directly from Pearson for ease of registration and immediate access. - Haarsma & Haarsma.
+Discounted pricing is available through the PLNU bookstore, but you may also order directly through Pearson. - Haarsma & Haarsma.
 2011.
 Origins: Christian Perspectives on Creation, Evolution, and Intelligent Design, Faith Alive Christian Resources.
 2nd ed.
 ISBN 9781592555734.
 (Make sure to get the newest edition.
 There is a kindle version as well.)
 You may share a book with another student as long as both of you are able to read the chapters on time. - iClicker2 Remote: Do NOT purchase a remote.
 I have a class set of them that we will use. - Laptop or iPad for some lecture or lab activities - PLNU email address (You are required to check your PLNU email address at least once DAILY for class updates.
 Please do this even if you have other email accounts.) - #2 pencils, which should be brought to EVERY quiz and exam.